Cassettes Are Back, and Booming

 You can buy a used cassette player at a garage sale for like 25 cents.
 The seller will throw in a pile of cassettes for free.
 Those of us old enough to remember the 1970s look at cassettes as garbage to be disposed of.
 There is no rational reason to use them, and the only reasons listed in TFA are BS like being "tangible", as if having physical clutter in your life is a good thing.
 Also, stupid metrics like "up 140%" are meaningless without giving the base number, which TFA doesn't.

-It IS hipsterism (if that's a word) (Score:5, Insightful)
+It IS hipsterism (if that's a word) (Score:4, Insightful)

 The antiquated format is being embraced by everyone from indie musicians to Eminem and Justin Bieber.
 Fast Company's John Paul Titlow took a look at tape's unexpected revival, and why it's not solely about retro hipsterism.